Dr Alexis Foster

 30 Regent Street

 I started working as a research assistant at ScHARR in January 2011 in the Mental Health Group.
 I was involved in a number of projects including statistical analysis, reviews, qualitative research and stakeholder consultation.
 During this time I completed my Masters in Public Health gaining a distinction.
-This included a dissertation exploring whether client-associated variables are related to deterioration in psychological therapies.
+This included a dissertation exploring whether client-associated variables are related to deterioration in psychological therapies (published).

 Between 2015 and 2017 I worked as a trial manager at the Sheffield Clinical Trials Research Unit.
-I managed the Journeying through Dementia Randomised Controlled Trial, which is exploring the effectiveness of group support for people in the early stages of dementia.
+I managed the Journeying through Dementia Randomised Controlled Trial, which is explored the effectiveness of group support for people in the early stages of dementia.

 Between 2017 and 2020 I was a NIHR Doctoral Research Fellow.
-My research was a mixed methods study using a community based participatory approach to explore the facilitators and barriers TO implementing outcome measures in third sector wellbeing organisations.
+My research was a mixed methods study using a community based participatory approach to explore the facilitators and barriers to implementing outcome measures in third sector wellbeing organisations.
 This cumulated in a toolkit on implementing PROMs, available from: https://issuu.com/niftyfoxcreative/docs/proms_booklet_final

 Before joining ScHARR I worked in a number of health related roles including: